sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/jdbc_provision_rule.md

 sidebar_class_name: jdbcProvisionRule
 keywords: ["cloud", "rules", "jdbc"]
 description:
-  This rule is designed to carry out provisioning actions from a provisioning plan, via a supplied JDBC connection.
-These typically issue SQL commands, such as insert, update, select, and deletes.
+  This rule performs provisioning actions from a provisioning plan provided by a supplied JDBC connection.
+These actions typically issue SQL commands, such as insert, update, select, and delete.
 slug: /docs/rules/connector-rules/jdbc-provisioning-rule
 tags: ["Rules"]
 ---

 ## Overview

-This rule is designed to carry out provisioning actions from a provisioning plan, via a supplied JDBC connection.
-These typically issue SQL commands, such as insert, update, select, and deletes.
+This rule performs provisioning actions from a provisioning plan provided by a supplied JDBC connection.
+These actions typically issue SQL commands, such as insert, update, select, and delete.

 ## Execution

-- **Connector Execution** - This rule executes within the Virtual Appliance and may offer special abilities to perform connector-related functions, and may offer managed connections to sources.
+- **Connector Execution** - This rule executes within the virtual appliance.
+It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
-- **Logging** - Logging statements are viewable within the ccg.log on the Virtual Appliance and by SailPoint personnel.
+- **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)